-Gates divorce forces $50 billion foundation to weigh changes
+Gateses’ divorce forces $50 billion foundation to weigh changes

 Since the divorce announcement posted to Twitter, there have been reports that Bill had an extramarital affair and pursued other office romances with employees at Microsoft.
 The New York Times on Wednesday reported that Gates received complaints about the behavior of Michael Larson, who runs Cascade Investment, which has for decades overseen the Gateses’ fortune.

-The media onslaught has sullied Gates’s geeky techno philanthropist persona, and thrown into question whether the pair can work alongside each other without disrupting the operation of the Bill & Melinda Gates Foundation.
+The media onslaught has sullied Gates’ geeky techno-philanthropist persona, and thrown into question whether the pair can work alongside each other without disrupting the operation of the Gates Foundation.

 The Wall Street Journal reported Thursday that they are considering bringing in outside directors, citing people it didn’t identify.

-Three Members
+Three members

 There are currently just three trustees: Gates, French Gates and Buffett, who has added more than $27 billion of his own money to the foundation over the past 15 years.